k4kpk/k4kpk.github.io/sota-guides/Glassy Mountain (W4G_NG-031).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: T,V
 ---
-Glassy Mtn - Drive to Trailhead & Trail Guide
+Glassy Mtn - Drive to Trailhead & Trail Guide.
+8 points
 --------------------------------------------------------
 #### Drive Guide - Glassy Mtn from Atlanta